leikkisa/core-algorithms/README.md

 ## Installation and Setup

-To install, copy desired algorithms into your codebase, and tests into your tests folder.
+To install, clone the repository, run npm install, and run npm build.
 The then use the algorithms, import them into the file that you will be using them in.

 ## Usage and Examples